The Lullaby of Eternal Rediscovery of Existence and Identity

 Even though “the best” art creations in the world are better than the average creations as in they stand out of the rest creations thereby making them highlighted, it is also very difficult to point out or to predict what makes these things stand out.
 It is some sort of paradox.
 But that is what also reveals what an art really is.
 This paradox actually restores the uniqueness of every creation.
 That is why you can never know whether your creation is going to be popular or crash like hell before revealing it to the society.

 These ideas also highlight how unique, recurring and non repetitive it is to create a true and remarkable piece of art.
 How difficult it is to create a true piece of art due to the inherent ambiguity of perception after its reveal!
-You can never know what good is going to get presented though your art in front of the world.
+You can never know what good is going to get presented through your art in front of the world.
 That is also why a true artist needs to believe in his intents, his delivery and his style.
 This rediscovery, redefining of a person as an artist on personal level with society as a unit of human history to a new definition, new perception through such “special/ popular/ famous art” maybe is the purpose of the art.

 References and further reading –